 - Take family pictures

-I hope these lists have helped!
-This time of year can be really hectic, we totally get it.
-Let us know if we’ve forgotten to add some of your family’s favorite holiday activities to the list so we can keep it updated.
+So, let us know if we’ve forgotten to add any of your family’s favorite holiday activities to the list.
+That way, we can keep it updated.

 We don’t want to miss out on anything fun!